 It is important when having the compression garment fitted it applies consistent pressure and is shaped to the patient’s ideal figure to facilitate proper healing.
 Although the garment is not going to feel as good as wearing lounge clothing, it should be comfortable enough for the patient to wear for up to 23 hours a day only being removed for bathing and washing.
 A poorly fitted compression garment can increase the risk of lymphedema, uneven skin composition or even red scarring.

 Liposuction focuses on removing unwanted subcutaneous fat.
 To enhance and maintain the results post-surgery, it is recommended to adopt a balanced diet.
 A healthy diet contributes to overall well-being and can assist in maintaining the results of liposuction.

 Maintaining a healthy diet doesn’t mean you need to necessarily eat less or feel deprived from your favourite foods.
 It simply means upping intake of whole foods including fruits and vegetables while reducing your sugar, carbohydrate and saturated fats in the form of fast and junk foods.

 The results of liposuction can be long-lasting if accompanied by a stable weight.
 Significant weight gain post-surgery can affect the contoured body shape achieved through liposuction.
 Aging, pregnancy and other lifestyle factors may also contribute to a change in results, so maintaining a healthy lifestyle is key to optimal results long term.

 Do listen to your body

 You know your body best and how well it heals.
 Some patient’s recovery from cosmetic procedures such as liposuction is relatively quick, while others need more time to allow their body to rest and heal properly.
-The doctors at Cosmos Clinic provide patients with detailed post-surgery instructions on how best to recovery from certain procedures.
+The doctors at Cosmos Aesthetics provide patients with detailed post-surgery instructions on how best to recovery from certain procedures.
 It is important to take these in account, but we do encourage those patients to listen to their own body too.